 When you finish writing your book, you inevitably face the question: self-publishing vs. traditional publishing?
-Should you go chasing agents, or upload your book to Amazon, and get on with it?
-This is a difficult question, and we hope that we’ll be able to answer it for you.
-But before going into the details of the most debated area of publishing, let me reassure you: it doesn’t have to be either this or that.
+Before going into the details of the most debated topic in the publishing industry, let me reassure you: it doesn’t have to be either this or that.

 If you are here because you would like us to condemn one of these two ways, you are in the wrong place.
 We honestly believe that indie authors, indie publishers, and the big five can peacefully share the market.
 The right solution for you depends on your book, your circumstances, and your preferences.

-In this article, we are exploring the reasons why somebody might decide to go for self-publishing or not, debunk some myths surrounding self-publishing vs. traditional publishing, and list the pros and cons of both ways.
+In this article, we explore the reasons why somebody might decide to go for self-publishing or not.
+We debunk some myths surrounding self-publishing vs. traditional publishing and list the pros and cons of both.

 (This is an older article that had been refreshed with new content.)

 Although the idea of self-publishing is as old as publishing itself, there are still many controversies and misunderstandings surrounding it.
 The main difference between self-publishing and traditional publishing is in who manages the book.

 If you have a publisher, the publisher organizes editing, proofreading, design, marketing, and distribution.
 Either a publisher asks you to write a book for them, or you approach the publisher and offer your manuscript.

 Depending on the model and your particular situation, they might give you an advance while you’re working on the book.
 If they commissioned the book, you might get a one-off payment or a (small) percentage of book sales once it's out.
 In the traditional route, the author does not pay.

 Pros & cons